Landlord Facing Lawsuit From Tenants He Says Didn't Pay; They Allege He Forced Them Out

 CHICAGO (CBS) — Many landlords and tenants are taking a financial beating in the COVID-19 pandemic.
 One Chicago property owner lost thousands in rent, and his troubles don’t end there.

-Robert Dickerson calls his two flat in Auburn Gresham his baby.RELATED: Fraternal Order Of Police President John Catanzara Served With Administrative Misconduct Charges
+Robert Dickerson calls his two flat in Auburn Gresham his baby.RELATED: Republicans Mock Illinois House Democrats: Meet The New Rules, Same As Old Ones

 “Re-did the first floor and second floor apartments in the hallway, put a lot of money into it,” he said.